scvalex/landler/README.md

 A λ-calculus interpreter
 ------------------------

-At its core, landler is a λ-calculus evaluation library and an command-line program that wraps around it.
+At its core, landler is a λ-calculus evaluation library and a command-line program that wraps around it.
 For instance, you can use the library interactively with GHCi: